 Testing your dermatological treatments in human skin can accelerate lead optimization.
 But how are models using human tissue established?
 In this infographic, we demonstrate how scientists at REPROCELL helped one Pharma company accelerate the optimization of their lead Psoriasis compound.
 By using human fresh skin, researchers were able to determine the optimal concentration of the treatment and confirm whether it reduced inflammation.
-Read on to discover the aims and methodology behind this study, or download the full infographic for later.

 Determining drug potency in human skin